North America Lambert Conformal Conic Projection

 When you place a cone on the Earth and unwrap it, this results in a conic projection.

 Both of these types of map projections are well-suited for mapping long east-west regions because distortion is constant along common parallels.
-But they aren’t terribly good at projecting the whole planet.
+But they aren’t the best at projecting the whole planet.

 Here are some details on conic projections and how maps use them today.